NENA911/NG911GISDataModel/postgresql/README.md

 other topics of this section are recommended, but optional.

-This section does not cover the specific installation of any software or the database management tool is the choice of the user.
+This section does not cover the specific installation of any software or the database management tool.
+It is left to the choice of the user and various documentation is provided for the common database management tools.

 ### Dependencies